manonkok/fastRobustOriEst/README.md

 Manon Kok and Thomas B. Schön

-This repository will contain supplementary code to the paper.
+This repository contains supplementary code to the paper:

+Manon Kok and Thomas B. Schön, A Fast and Robust Algorithm for Orientation Estimation using Inertial Sensors.
+IEEE Signal Processing Letters, 2019 (accepted).

+The code will execute by running runFilter.m.